 "We weren't the lowest bidder, We won the contract because of our reputation in the business.
 Before the contract was awarded, Bechtel and the Salt River people canvassed the country, asking questions at dozens of power stations.
 They found that Sturtevant had the most installations and the most trouble-free installations.
 They knew we had not built fans this size before to operate at 885 rpm, but because of our reputation they felt they could count on us to deliver a well-designed product built to rigid specifications."

 Sturtevant, now a niche fan manufacturer, would have success for the remainder of the 70s, with a workforce down to 700, but the effects of the oil shocks and deindustrialization on the American economy created overcapacity in the power industry.
 With Wall Street and shareholder pressure to pursue high growth sectors, Westinghouse began looking to shed its underperforming industrial assets.

-In 1988, an 80% reduction in Davidson's share price due to a protracted industry downturn and their association with a pariah state prompted a takeover by Howden-Sirocco, the modern iteration of James Howden Ltd. Sturtevant's fate was sealed when it was decided to consolidate manufacturing at their Canadian facilities.
+In 1988, an 80% reduction in Davidson's share price due to a protracted industry downturn and their association with a pariah state prompted a takeover by the British company Howden-Sirocco.
+Sturtevant's fate was sealed when it was decided to consolidate manufacturing at their Canadian facilities.
 In 1989, Hyde Park was closed, nearly 130 years of history had come to an end.